ADHD Therapy Activities

 Mindfulness activities, such as brain exercises such as guided meditation and deep-breathing exercises, promote present-moment awareness and focus, improving attention and self-regulation in individuals with ADHD.

-Art therapy, including finger painting and drawing, serves as a creative outlet, promoting emotional regulation, boosting self-esteem, and providing a non-verbal means of expression for individuals with ADHD.
+Art therapy, including finger painting and drawing, serves as a creative outlet, promoting emotional regulation, boosting self-esteem, and providing a non-verbal means of emotional expression for individuals with ADHD.